-- Summary (1 page). - International standing of applicant in her/his field of research (1 page). - Education plan: state of the art, added value (3-4 pages). - Expected impact (1 page). - Curriculum and list of the 10 most relevant publications of all applicants (Annex).
+- Summary (1 page). - International standing of applicant in her/his field of research (1 page). - Education plan: state of the art, added value (max.
+4 pages in total). - Expected impact (1 page). - Curriculum and list of the 10 most relevant publications of all applicants (Annex).

-4.3 Selection criteria
+5.3 Selection criteria